nandoflorestan/kerno/ROADMAP.rst

 Ideas:

-- Validation for input structures could be registered into zope.component.
+- Validation for input structures could be registered.
   Because validation libraries raise their own exceptions, a couple choices, such as...

 - colander and